Forward variable selection enables fast and accurate dynamic system identification with Karhunen-Lo\`eve decomposed Gaussian processes: Experiments: Dynamic system identification

-The cascaded tanks nonlinear benchmark dataset is an experimental nonlinear dynamic system \citep{Wigren2013}.
+The cascaded tanks nonlinear benchmark dataset is an experimental nonlinear dynamic system \cite{Wigren2013}.
 The experiment consists of a set of two tanks and a reservoir of water.
 An upper tank is filled by a pump from the reservoir.
 An outlet in the upper tank empties into the lower tank, which in turn empties through an outlet back into the reservoir.
 A signal sent to the pump serves as the forcing function for the system, with the tank water level heights the two states of the system.
-A newer version of the dataset includes an `overflow' phenomenon which is considered to be a `hard nonlinearity' \citep{Schoukens2017}, however the newer dataset provides only a timeseries for the upper tank $h_1$ along with the pump signal $u$.
-We chose to demonstrate the novel GP approach and compare to neural network-based methods on the multivariate dataset.

-We first compared the performance of the GP with RF and RNN static regressors.
+We first compared the performance of BSS-ANOVA with RF, ResNet and OAK static regressors.
 Derivatives were calculated via direct finite differences for the relatively noise-free dataset, yielding 10000 instances.
 Each method was trained on concurrent values of both states and the forcing function for each derivative.
 For the GP we used hyperparameters of $a=1000 $, $b=1.001 $, $a_\tau = 4$ and $b_\tau = 55$ for $\dot{h}_1$ and 69.1 for $\dot{h}_2$, with tolerances of 3 for $\dot{h}_1$ and 5 for $\dot{h}_2$, and the AIC as discriminator.
 Of 2000 draws the first 1000 were discarded.
 Only two-way interactions were required.
 For the RF 100 trees were used with a leaf size of 5.
-The RNN had a depth of 6 (filter sizes ranging from 16 to 64) and in between each fully connected layer is a batch normalization and relu layer.
+The ResNet had a depth of 6 (filter sizes ranging from 16 to 64) and in between each fully connected layer is a batch normalization and relu layer.
 The mini batch size is 16, initial learn rate is 0.001, the data was shuffled every epoch for a total of 30 epochs, and the validation frequency was 1000.
+OAK was applied at a maximum dimension of 3 and with the default value of 200 inducing points.
 The 5-fold cross-validated results appear in Table \ref{tab:castab_der}.
-The GP performed best for both outputs by clear margins, followed by the RF and then the RNN.
+OAK performed best for both outputs, followed closely by BSS-ANOVA.
+Both GPs outperformed the RF and the ResNet by clear margins.